-‘Purdah’ is a term that has commonly been used to describe the period leading up to an election – commencing on the date the Notice of Election is published and ending at the close of the poll on election day.
+The pre-election period commences on the date the Notice of Election is published and ends at the close of the poll on election day.

-Although normal council business continues through the purdah period councils are required to pay attention to the legislation governing heightened sensitivity in the ‘purdah’ period before elections and referendums.
+Although normal council business continues through the pre-election period councils are required to pay attention to the legislation governing heightened sensitivity during this time.

 This prohibits a council from publishing any material at any time “which, in whole or in part, appears to be designed to affect public support for a political party”.

-However, during ‘purdah’ a number of other protocols and behaviours become more restricted than usual.
+However, during the pre-election period a number of other protocols and behaviours become more restricted than usual.

-This guide is intended to provide an overview of the ‘purdah’ period.
+This guide is intended to provide an overview of the pre-election period.

 Decision making and council meetings during the pre-election period

 Council, cabinet, committee and other meetings will continue to meet as normal, but the following will be taken into account

 - The council will avoid, wherever practicable, taking decisions that are politically sensitive or controversial